christianhaitian/PortMaster/ports.md

 Title="OpenJazz ."
 Desc="A free, open-source version of the classic Jazz Jackrabbit games by Alister Thomson.
 Includes the Jazz Jackrabiit shareware files.
 You can add your own full game Dos files to the ports/openjazz/gamedata folder." porter="Jetup" locat="OpenJazz.zip" runtype="rtr"

 Title="OpenOMF ."
-Desc="An Open Source remake of "One Must Fall 2097" by Diversions Entertainment." porter="Cebion" locat="Openomf.zip" runtype="rtr"
+Desc="An Open Source remake of 'One Must Fall 2097' by Diversions Entertainment." porter="Cebion" locat="Openomf.zip" runtype="rtr"

 Title="OpenTTD ."
 Desc="An open source simulation game based upon Transport Tycoon Deluxe." porter="Cebion" locat="Openttd.zip" runtype="rtr"

 Title="OpenTyrian ."
 Desc="OpenTyrian is an open-source port of the DOS game Tyrian.
 OpenTyrian 2.1 files are already included as they were made freeware sometime ago." porter="Christian_Haitian" locat="OpenTyrian.zip" runtype="rtr"

-Title="OpenRCD2 ."
+Title="OpenRCT2 ."
 Desc="OpenRCT2 is Open source re-implementation of RollerCoaster Tycoon 2.
 Add your Roller Coaster Tycoon 2 game files to the ports/openrct2/RCT2 directory, and optionally add your Roller Coaster Tycoon 1 files to ports/openrct2/RCT1" porter="Kloptops" locat="OpenRCT2.zip"

 Title="OpenXcom_Extended ."
 Desc="OXCE is an open source engine for running XCOM:Ufo Defense and Terror From the Deep.
 You will need to provide your own UFO Defense/TFTD game files.
 Read the README-port.txt file for details." porter="nl255" locat="Openxcom.zip"